kercheval/GradleCMPlugin/README.md

 Default: <strong>uploadArchives</strong>
 </p>
 <p>
-This variable represents the standard upload target you are using for publication.
-The publication default target for Gradle is 'uploadArchives' and this is the default value for this variable.
+This variable represents the standard upload task you are using for publication.
+The publication default task for Gradle is 'uploadArchives' and this is the default value for this variable.
 </p>
 <p>
 This plugin does not actually do any publication of artifacts.
 You may be using Ivy or Maven repositories (Nexus, Artifactory, etc) or you may be publishing to a machine folder or network drive.
-The specific target that you are using for this purpose should be the value of this variable.
+The specific task that you are using for this purpose should be the value of this variable.
 </p>
 <p>